You are currently viewing 5 Things You Should Do Before Your Trip to Ireland

 A back road in Donegal.
 Photo: Shawn Williams for Getty Images.

-One Co.
-Donegal attraction not to be missed is The Slieve League Cliffs, which are actually higher than the Cliffs of Moher.
+One County Donegal attraction not to be missed is the Slieve League Cliffs, which are actually higher than the Cliffs of Moher.
 The views are absolutely beautiful from the top.

 If you’re into hiking, this is a great place to start your Irish travel adventure!